silvacms/documentation/source/silva/development_guidelines.rst

 .. code-block:: sh

-  > hg svn genignore
+  $ hg svn genignore

-This should produce a file called `.hgignore` with all the ignores in it.
+This should produce a file called ``.hgignore`` with all the ignores in it.

-Converting the branches is a bit problematic, you need to copy the `branch` directory in subversion to `branches`.
-You can also specify a `branchmap` in the config file to rename the branches to something more sensible.
+Converting the branches is a bit problematic, you need to copy the ``branch`` directory in subversion to ``branches``.
+You can also specify a ``branchmap`` in the configuration file to rename the branches to something more sensible.
 See the hgsubversion help for more options

 .. code-block:: sh

-  > hg help hgsubversion
+  $ hg help hgsubversion

 Creating the centralized Mercurial repository
 ---------------------------------------------